codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 language: en
 ---

 In November 2022, OpenAI released ChatGPT, a groundbreaking AI language model that quickly captured widespread attention for its ability to generate human-like text.
-This release marked a pivotal moment in artificial intelligence, demonstrating the potential of large language models to assist with diverse tasks.
+This release marked a pivotal moment in artificial intelligence, demonstrating the potential of large language models to assist with a wide range of tasks.

 By March 2023, OpenAI expanded ChatGPT's ecosystem with an [API](https://techcrunch.com/2023/03/01/openai-launches-an-api-for-chatgpt-plus-dedicated-capacity-for-enterprise-customers/) and [plugin system](https://openai.com/index/chatgpt-plugins/).
 These additions enabled developers to integrate ChatGPT's capabilities into their own applications, allowing seamless interaction with live data and third-party services.
 Competitors like Google quickly followed with their own APIs and integration methods for large language models.

-In July 2024, I demonstrated this integration pattern at Google I/O Extended Fortaleza, building a chatbot using Vertex AI, Firebase, and the Gemini 1.5 model.
+In July 2024, I demonstrated this integration pattern at Google I/O Extended Fortaleza, where I built a chatbot using Vertex AI, Firebase, and the Gemini 1.5 model.
 The implementation leveraged the `Function Calling` feature—similar to ChatGPT's API—to enable interaction with external data sources.

 [demo video suggesting posts]